tbaghfalaki/TSJM_smmr/Exam1.md

 NN <- 30
 resultsss <- foreach(ij = 1:NN, .packages = c("MASS", "survival", "DPCri", "dplyr", "R2jags", "statmod", "mvtnorm", "PermAlgo")) %dopar% {
 ```
 #### Generating data for joint modeling of multivariate longitudinal markers and time-to-event data.
-For more information, refer to: https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/multivariate

 Data are generated using multi-marker joint models with $K=4$ longitudinal markers and a survival model.
 To be able to compare the performance to that of MMJM and limit  computation time, the simulation scenario considered only four markers.